strapdata/basketapp/README.md

 ## Micronaut Reactive Data Access

+Micronaut supports any framework that implements Reactive Streams, including RxJava, and Reactor.
-Micronaut use the [RxJava2](https://github.com/ReactiveX/RxJava) as the as the implementation for the non-blocking I/O Reactive Streams API by default, and as said in the documentation, if your controller method returns a non-blocking type then Micronaut will use the Event loop thread to subscribe to the result.
+As said in the documentation, if your controller method returns a non-blocking type then Micronaut will use the Event loop thread to subscribe to the result.

 In our Micronaut basket controller, [ListenableFutures](https://google.github.io/guava/releases/21.0/api/docs/com/google/common/util/concurrent/ListenableFuture.html) returned by the Cassandra driver are converted to reactive types such as Single or Observable.